-After missing last season due to the COVID-19 pandemic, she said this win was especially sweet for her, though, particularly for the seniors like Juarez and Saile who got to have another season thanks to the NCAA granting an extra year of eligibility.
+Because last season was lost due to the COVID-19 pandemic, Gasso said this win was especially sweet, particularly for the seniors like Juarez and Saile, who got to have another season thanks to the NCAA granting an extra year of eligibility.

 Saile pitched in Game 1 while Juarez was the star of Games 2 and 3.

-“What a way to walk out as a super senior, her and Shannon Saile, as a national champion,” Gasso said.
+“What a way to walk out as a super senior, (Juarez) and Shannon Saile, as a national champion,” Gasso said.
 “I couldn’t ask for anything better for them.”

 — Oklahoma Softball playing ‘4’ God, ‘4’ each other in quest for title